hpdobrica/digital-garden-public/Percentile.md

 Looking at the 99th percentile will give us a time in which all of our requests would be completed, excluding the slowest 1%.

+Beware of averaging percentiles (e.g. to combine data from different sources), as this is a meaningless operation.
+Instead, this should be approached by adding the histograms together.

 -----